themystiquemindset/Python-List/01_Basic List Operations/readme.md

 # 🌟 Basic List Operations 🌟

 ## Overview
+This section provides examples of Basic List Operations, each explained with real-life examples to ensure a clear and practical understanding.

 ## 🔢 Example 1: Create a list of the first 10 natural numbers and print it.